sheblair/nft-preview-card/README-template.md

 ## My process

 1. Okay so I started this challenge before I was in the habit of taking notes and documenting my process, so I don't have any notes from the first stage of building it.
 Now it's some weeks later and I'm coming back to finish it.
 And from what I recall, most of it I built without difficulty but I remember where I got stuck--it was in creating the overlay for the image upon hover/active states.
+2. Before I tackled the card overlay, I fixed some alignment issues with the icons in the pricing and timing information.
+I moved them into separate HTML elements, switched justify-content from space-between to flex-start, and added padding to space them out.
+I also tweaked padding in the profile icon for the creator.
+3. To figure out the card overlay, since I'd never done this before, I decided to take the code from another user's solution and then work backwards to figure out how it worked.
+I used @correlucas' solution.
+This worked well--it was pretty easy to see what he'd done and to figure out how it worked.
+I ran into a couple of weird issues though:
+  - First, the icon wasn't sizing correctly.
+I figured out this was because of how I'd written my HTML and how I was referencing elements in my CSS, so I fixed that and resized it correctly.
+  - Secondly, there was this tiny overhang, where the bottom of the overlay extended a handful of pixels or so past the bottom of the image.
+I tried so many different things to make the height of the image fill the size of the parent div, to remove the overhang.
+I tried to fix it by adjusting the height from 100% to 99%, which in DevTools only showed me that the correct height would lie somewhere in between 99 and 100% -- no good.
+I finally figured this out by going back to @correlucas' solution code: I needed to set the display property to block.
+Once I did that, the image and overlay aligned perfectly.
+Done (with mobile styles)!

 ### Built with